therohk/hiberium/README.md

 4. Run the gradle command `gradle render`

-5. Code has been generated under child project `hiberium-war`
+5. Code has been generated under the child project `hiberium-war`

 6. Open `settings.gradle` and remove comment for the child project

 7. Run the gradle command `gradle clean build`

-8. Run the spring application main function from `Application.java`
+8. Run the spring webapp from `Application.java` or `gradle bootWar`

-9. Setup database connection details in `application.properties`
+9. Start writing business logic and setup connection details in `application.properties`

 ### Features to be added soon.